koyablue/path-kanri/README.md

 Path-Kanri is a utility module for managing paths.

 By using Path-Kanri, you can
-- register paths with names and get paths by names.
+- register paths with names
+- get paths by names
-- avoid hard coding paths.
+- avoid hard coding paths

-(by the way, kanri means management in Japanese.)
+(By the way, kanri means management in Japanese.)

 ## Built with